realpaver/realpaver/doc/docs/userdoc/solve_csp.md

 When building the RealPaver library, a default CSP solver is also generated, namely `csp_solver`.
 It is able to solve CSPs written using the [RealPaver dedicated language](language.md).

-From the command line, the solver requires the file path to the problem desciption written inthe RealPaver language.
+From the command line, the solver requires the file path to the problem desciption written in the RealPaver language.
 Thus, solving a CSP relating to a 2R planar robot, described in the file '2r-robot.rp', can be solved as follows:

 ``` bash
 # Run with default parameters